mhansen/graphviz-docs/content/en/docs/attrs/penwidth.md

 types:
 - double
 used_by: CNE
+description: Specifies the width of the pen, in points, used to draw lines and curves
 ---
-Specifies the width of the pen, in points, used to draw lines and curves, including the boundaries of edges and clusters.
+including the boundaries of edges and clusters.

 `penwidth` value is inherited by subclusters, and has no effect on text.